Giant icicles edging close to high-voltage overhead power lines led today to train customers being diverted.

 Latest news for this region

-Residents living near the railway in Blackpool and passengers who travel between the seaside resort and Preston are being invited to find out more about the current phase of upgrade work.
+Residents living near the railway between Preston and Blackpool and passengers who travel between the two are invited to find out more about the final phase of upgrade work.

 Liverpool Lime Street station customers are benefitting from smart new toilets thanks to a £100,000 overhaul by Network Rail as part of the Great North Rail Project.